Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Yes.

-When do you think liberation day tariffs went into effect?
+When do you think Liberation Day tariffs went into effect?

-But Trump does this weird thing where he makes tariff announcements, but he doesn't actually enact them for like two weeks to 90 days.
+The announcement happened in April of this year, but Trump does this weird thing where he makes tariff announcements, but he doesn't actually enact them for like two weeks to 90 days.

 And I think we can all agree with this fundamental idea that Trump's tariffs have been confusing.